 If we have disclosed your personal data to another organisation (e.g. a recruiter who accessed our CV Database and downloaded your CV), we will contact each organisation and inform them of your request, unless this proves impossible or involves disproportionate effort.
 You can request a list of organisations who we have shared your details with.
 Please use Our contact details.

 Where we store and process your personal data

 Ensuring your personal data is kept and transferred securely is of the highest importance to us.

 We hold your personal data on our secure systems, mainly based within the UK and the European Economic Area (EEA).
 Please also see How we keep your personal data secure.
 Where we employ service providers, we have appropriate agreements in place to ensure your personal data is protected.

 Your personal data may be transferred to a country outside the European Economic Area (EEA).
 This may be required for the purposes of our staff based outside the EEA or where a supplier of a service is based outside the EEA.
 We will take all reasonable steps necessary to ensure your personal data is treated securely.
-This includes the use of Binding Corporate Rules and Model Contractual Arrangements as approved by the European Commission, and the EU-US Privacy Shield.
+This includes the Standard Contractual Clauses as approved by the European Commission.